trainyard/pico-lambda/README.md

 - findIndex :: (a -> Boolean) -> a | -1
 - includes :: a -> [a] -> Boolean
 - join :: a -> [a] -> [a]
+- length :: Array -> Number
 - map :: (a -> b) -> [a] -> [b]
 - pipe :: ((a -> b), (c -> d), ..., (e -> f)) -> (a)
+- pop :: Array -> Array
 - reduce :: ((a, b) -> a) -> a -> [b] -> a
 - reduceRight :: ((a, b) -> a) -> a -> [b] -> a
+- reverse ::  Array -> Array
+- shift :: Array ->
-- slice :: Int -> [a]
+- slice :: Number -> [a]
 - some :: (a -> Boolean) -> [a]
+- toString :: Array -> String
+- unshift :: a -> [a] -> [a]

 ## Where are ...?
 *native*
-- `pop` - Mutates!
-But we are looking for a replacement.
 - `push` - Mutates!
 Change the array by reference.
 It also returns the length of the array *strange*.
-[Here is an article on the differences](http://gunnariauvinen.com/difference-between-concat-and-push-in-javascript/), but we just use concat or cons.
+[Here is an article on the differences](http://gunnariauvinen.com/difference-between-concat-and-push-in-javascript/), but we just use concat or unshift.
-- `shift` - Mutates!
-Looking for a replacement.
-- `unshift` - Use the cons.
 - `splice` - Use slice.
 - `sort` - Mutates!
 Might add a sortby.
 - `forEach` - Returns `undefined`.
 Use `map` or `reduce`.